What is Gender affirmation surgery?

 Do you get scars after MTF top surgery?

 Yes, MTF top surgery results in some degree of scarring.
-But they will gradually fade and flatten over time.
-Most patients have felt their final results are well worth the scars in the beginning.
+They will gradually fade and flatten over time, but they will never fully disappear.

 It depends on the procedure and the surgeon.
 Generally speaking, it can take between 1 hour and 3 hours.